Isle Display Modes

 Colour Palette

 Isle uses a 15-bit (RGB555) colour palette; a pragmatic choice between the range of colours and hardware resources.
 Each channel of red, green, and blue has 32 possible values, ranging from 0x0 to 0x1F in hexadecimal.
 Two 15-bit colours fit into a 32-bit word.
 16-bit (RGB565) offers more colours by assigning an extra bit to green, but this gives greys a colour tint and makes it harder for people to interpret colours values.
-Instead, we use the 16th bit for transparency and other effects.
+Instead, we can use the 16th bit for transparency.

 Contemporary computers almost invariably use 24-bit colour (RGB888).
-However, using 24-bit colour doubles memory storage and bandwidth requirements for relatively little gain for our simple graphics system.
+However, using 24-bit colour doubles memory storage and bandwidth requirements for relatively little gain for our simple computer.

 I also considered 12-bit (RGB444) colour, but it still consumes two bytes of memory while reducing the colour palette from 32,768 to 4,096 colours.
 The main advantage of 12-bit colour is that it's easy to read as three hex digits, e.g. 0xFC0 for bright yellow.